-\textit{Conclusions}.--- We studied the relationship between optimal local state discrimination and global properties of the shared ensemble of states.
-Specifically, we unveiled non-trivial relationship between the achievable CHSH violation with the maximum success probability of distinguishing the state preparations.
+We studied the relationship between local state discrimination and global properties of a shared ensemble of states.
+Specifically, we unveiled a non-trivial relationship between the achievable CHSH violation with the maximum success probability of distinguishing the state preparations.
 Our results suggest that one can infer a limitation on non-local behaviours through only accessing local state discrimination.
 In addition, we looked at the generalised case of $N$ distinct preparations and found that local state discrimination bounds can be used to infer bounds on the maximal fidelity with any maximally entangle state, and also on the global energy of the ensemble.
-Our findings indicate that global correlations can be constrained through local observables, potentially offering valuable applications in the fields of quantum communication and cryptography.
+The findings reported in this work indicate that global correlations can be constrained through local observables, potentially offering valuable applications in the fields of quantum communication and cryptography.
 Further exploration of bi-partite scenarios involving multiple inputs in state preparation might potentially reveal intricate properties related to exotic non-local behaviours, as well as non-trivial distinctions between classical and quantum advantages within prepare-and-measure frameworks. \\

 \begin{widetext}